How To Help Constipation: Symptoms, Cause & Treatment 2023

 Should I keep eating if I am constipated?

-You should be very selective about your food choice.
+You should be very selective about your food choices.
 I would recommend going for fibrous foods and drinks like fruit juices (with pulp) and grains.

 How does your body feel when constipated?